Production of the James Bond films: The Man with the Golden Gun (1974)

-The film of The Man with the Golden Gun saw a change in location from the novel of the same name to put Bond in the Far East for the second time.
+The Man with the Golden Gun saw a change in location from the novel of the same name to put Bond in the Far East for the second time.
 After considering Beirut, where part of the film is set; Iran, where the location scouting was done but eventually discarded because of the Yom Kippur War; and the Hạ Long Bay in Vietnam, the production team chose Thailand as a primary location, following a suggestion of production designer Peter Murton after he saw pictures of the Phuket bay in a magazine.
 Saltzman was happy with the choice of the Far East for the setting as he had always wanted to go on location in Thailand and Hong Kong.
 During the reconnaissance of locations in Hong Kong, Broccoli saw the partially submerged wreckage of the former RMS Queen Elizabeth and came up with the idea of using it as the base for MI6's Far East operations.

 Tom Mankiewicz wrote a first draft for the script in 1973, delivering a script that was a battle of wills between Bond and the primary villain Francisco Scaramanga, whom he saw as Bond's alter ego, "a super-villain of the stature of Bond himself".
 Tensions between Mankiewicz and Guy Hamilton led to Richard Maibaum taking over scripting duties.
 Maibaum, who had worked on six Bond films previously, delivered his own draft based on Mankiewicz's work.
 Broccoli's stepson Michael G. Wilson researched solar power to create the MacGuffin of the "Solex Agitator".
 While Live and Let Die had borrowed heavily from the blaxploitation genre, The Man with the Golden Gun borrowed from the martial arts genre that was popular in the 1970s.

 On 6 November 1973 filming commenced at the exterior location shots of RMS Queen Elizabeth, which acted as a top-secret MI6 base grounded in Victoria Harbour in Hong Kong.
 The major part of principal photography started in April 1974 in Thailand.
 Thai locations included Bangkok, Thonburi, Phuket and the nearby Phang Nga Province, on the islands of Ko Khao Phing Kan (เกาะเขาพิงกัน) and Ko Tapu (เกาะตะปู).
 In late April production returned to Hong Kong and also shot in Macau.
 Production had to move to studio work in Pinewood Studios—which included sets such as Scaramanga's solar energy plant and island interior.

 John Barry returned to compose the score, but had only three weeks to complete the work, and the theme tune and score are generally considered by critics to be among the weakest of Barry's contributions to the series—an opinion shared by Barry himself: "It's the one I hate most ... it just never happened for me".